kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.7/index.md

 ## Service Management

-### Helm Broker v1.0.0 officially released!
+### Helm Broker v1.0.0 officially released

 Some time ago, the Helm Broker was moved to the [separate repository](https://github.com/kyma-project/helm-broker).
-As the next step, we created a whole new release process for it, which is based on the Kubernetes release process.
+As the next step, we created a whole new release process for it, based on the Kubernetes release process.
 From now on, the Helm Broker will be released after every important feature implementation.

 ## Security

-### Support TLS certificate hot reload
+### Support for TLS certificate hot reload

 Starting with this release, you don't have to manually restart Applications to make them work with new TLS certificates.
-Starting with Kyma 1.7, the IAM Kubeconfig Service provides `kubeconfig` configurations for users who have updated their certificates, and the API Server Proxy accepts requests that are made using `kubectl` with the new `kubeconfig`.
+The IAM Kubeconfig Service now provides `kubeconfig` configurations for users who have updated their certificates, and the API Server Proxy accepts requests that are made using `kubectl` with the new `kubeconfig` file.

 ## CLI